AmiteshBadkul/WaveletCXR/README.md

 ## Acknowledgments

-This project was carried out under the supervision of Dr. Sudha Radhika at [Your Home University].
-Special thanks to all collaborators and contributors.
+This project was carried out under the supervision of Dr. Sudha Radhika at BITS Pilani, Hyderabad.